 How family and friends can help

 When a family member or friend is diagnosed with a terminal illness it’s usually a shock for everyone.
 You may experience different emotions.
-You might worry that you don’t know what to do to help them, or even know what to say to your friend or relative anymore.
-But they’re still the same person and one of the things they may want most is to feel normal.
+You might worry that you don’t know what to do to help, or what to say to them.
+This page includes things you can do that can help.

 - making a meal

 - doing the washing up